haveno-dex/haveno-docs/docs/users/getting_started.md

 5. Click the **Withdraw selected** button.
 6. Confirm the transaction details to complete the withdraw.

+## Account signing

+Account signing increases your trading limits for payment methods with chargeback risk.

+You can get your payment account signed by:

+- Buying at least 0.05 XMR
+- From a trader whose account is already signed
+- Using the payment account you want to have signed

+After the trade completes successfully, your account becomes signed automatically.

+When your account is signed:

+- Your account can sign other accounts.
+- Your trading limits increase after 30 days.
+- Limits increase again after 60 days.

+!!! note
+    - Not all payment methods support account signing.
+    - Signing is tied to a specific payment account.
+    - You only need to sign each payment account once.

 ## Backup your application

 Backing up ensures you can recover your wallet and trade history if your device is lost or damaged.